Hdz2001/SimpleTimerClock/README.md

 # SimpleTimerClock
-Making a simple timer clock using pygame
+Making a simple timer clock using pygame.
 Currently having problem about sound: sound plays before the timer ends 1 sec